blevesearch/bleve/index/scorch/README.md

   }
 ```

-The searchResultPostings will be a new implementation of the TermFieldReader inteface.
+The searchResultPostings will be a new implementation of the TermFieldReader interface.

 As a reminder this interface is: